Rapid Solutions for COVID-19 in Continuing Care

 A pop-up room that could be used to reduce the spread of infection--for staff coming on and off of a unit or facility, or a smaller version that could be used outside resident rooms.

 Below are additional challenges identified by front line providers in the continuing care setting, that were not pitched during the Virtual Reverse Trade Show.
-If you have ideas for possible solutions, to these areas, please submit them here.

 COVID-19 challenges for continuing care